avajs/ava/docs/recipes/react.md

 AVA automatically extends your regular (project-level) Babel configuration.
 You should be able to use React in your test files without any additional configuration.

-However if you want to set it up explicitly, add the preset to the test options in AVA's Babel pipeline by modifying your `package.json` or `ava.config.js` file:
+However if you want to set it up explicitly, add the preset to the test options in AVA's Babel pipeline by modifying your `package.json` or `ava.config.js` file.

+**`package.json`:**

 ```json
 {